HackNC/fall2018-workshop-resources/MobileApp/installation_instructions.md

 We'll be roughly following the quickstart guide here [https://facebook.github.io/react-native/docs/getting-started](https://facebook.github.io/react-native/docs/getting-started), albeit with a bit more details.

 **Windows**:
-After installing Node.js, open the start menu, and search for "Node.js command prompt", this is what we will use for development.
+After installing Node.js, open the start menu, and search for "Node.js command prompt."
+This is what we will use for development.

 ![Node.js command prompt](node-js-cmd-prompt.PNG)